Rate limiting

 Trusted proxies and client IPs

-// Default: last entry, appended by the platform's trusted proxy.
+// Last entry, appended by the platform's trusted proxy.

 // First entry.
 Only safe behind an edge that strips and rewrites the header.